swapUniba/crowd-pulse-fix-geo-profile-google-maps/README.md

 To fix geolocation for profiles you need to create a `geocoding.properties` file and put it into the resources directory (must be accessible by the class loader).

-This file must contain the `geocoding.apiKey` property, whose value must be a Google Geocoding API key.
+This file must contain the `geocoding.apiKey` property, whose value (or values, comma separated) must be a Google Geocoding API key(s).
 To get your key, do the following:

 1. If you don't have on already, create a new project on the [Google Developers Console] (https://console.developers.google.com).